wildfly-extras/wildfly-mcp/README.md

 * For [claude.ai](http://claude.ai), on Fedora, add it to the file `~/.config/Claude/claude_desktop_config.json`.

 * For [MCPHost](https://github.com/mark3labs/mcphost), add to a file named `mcp.json` and call: `./mcphost_Linux_x86_64/mcphost --config [path to the file]/mcp.json --model ollama:llama3.1:8b`

+## Available Tools

+### getWildFlyStatus
+Get the status of the WildFly server running on the provided host and port arguments.

+**Inputs**:
+- `host`: The host name on which the WildFly server is running.
+- `port`: The port the WildFly server is listening on.

+### getWildFlyConsumedMemory
+Get the percentage of memory consumed by the WildFly server running on the provided host and port arguments.

+**Inputs**:
+- `host`: The host name on which the WildFly server is running.
+- `port`: The port the WildFly server is listening on.

+### getWildFlyConsumedCPU
+Get the percentage of cpu consumed by the WildFly server running on the provided host and port arguments.

+**Inputs**:
+- `host`: The host name on which the WildFly server is running.
+- `port`: The port the WildFly server is listening on.

+### getWildFlyLogFileContent
+Get the log file content of the WildFly server running on the provided host and port arguments.

+**Inputs**:
+- `host`: The host name on which the WildFly server is running.
+- `port`: The port the WildFly server is listening on.
+- `userName`: The admin user name.
+- `password`: The admin user password.

+### getWildFlyLoggingCategories
+Get the list of the enabled logging categories for the WildFly server running on the provided host and port arguments.

+**Inputs**:
+- `host`: The host name on which the WildFly server is running.
+- `port`: The port the WildFly server is listening on.
+- `userName`: The admin user name.
+- `password`: The admin user password.

+### enableWildFlyLoggingCategory
+Enable a logging category for the WildFly server running on the provided host and port arguments.

+**Inputs**:
+- `host`: The host name on which the WildFly server is running.
+- `port`: The port the WildFly server is listening on.
+- `userName`: The admin user name.
+- `password`: The admin user password.
+- `loggingCategory`: The logging category.
+Can be a high level category (such as `security`, `web`, `http`) or a specific logger (`io.undertow`).

+### disableWildFlyLoggingCategory
+Disable a logging category for the WildFly server running on the provided host and port arguments.

+**Inputs**:
+- `host`: The host name on which the WildFly server is running.
+- `port`: The port the WildFly server is listening on.
+- `userName`: The admin user name.
+- `password`: The admin user password.
+- `loggingCategory`: The logging category.
+Can be a high level category (such as `security`, `web`, `http`) or a specific logger (`io.undertow`).

 ## Example of questions to ask to the WildFly server